zerospiel/docs/docs/admin/kof/kof-alerts.md

 To access the Alertmanager UI:

-1. Run in the management cluster:
+1. In the management cluster, forward the alertmanager port:
     ```shell
     kubectl port-forward -n kof svc/vmalertmanager-cluster 9093:9093
     ```

 2. Open [http://127.0.0.1:9093/](http://127.0.0.1:9093/)
-    and check the tabs like "Alerts" and "Silences".
+    and check tabs such as "Alerts" and "Silences".

-See the demo in [Grafana Alerting UI](#grafana-alerting-ui) section where Alertmanager UI shows the same data.
+See the demo in the [Grafana Alerting UI](#grafana-alerting-ui) section where Alertmanager UI shows the same data.

 ## Grafana Alerting UI